dhyeythumar/Knowledge-Graph-with-Neo4j/README.md

 ## Acknowledgements
-1. Medium article on ["Auto-Generated Knowledge Graphs"](https://towardsdatascience.com/auto-generated-knowledge-graphs-92ca99a81121) for Knowledge Graphs implementation and visualization using networkx.
+1. Medium article on ["Auto-Generated Knowledge Graphs"](https://towardsdatascience.com/auto-generated-knowledge-graphs-92ca99a81121) for Knowledge Graph implementation and visualization using networkx.